robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 <img src="/images/bpl-examples.png" />

 We're going to make `bashplotlib`'s graphs look more attractive; add automated *unit tests*; and even add an entirely new graph type.
 We'll learn how to search through a new codebase; when and when not to worry about code duplication; and how to safely change the way that a program is structured.
-After each task I've written [*pull requests*](https://help.github.com/en/articles/about-pull-requests) (PRs) on GitHub to show you how I would do it.
-These PRs are there to help you out if you get stuck and to allow you to compare notes once you're done.
+After each task I've written [*pull requests*](https://help.github.com/en/articles/about-pull-requests) (PRs) on GitHub to show you what I would do.
+You can use these PRs to help you out if you get stuck and to compare notes once you're done.

 This is the first project in the "Open Source for Advanced Beginners" series.
 I've written more about why and how I think this series will help you go from Advanced Beginner to Beginning Advanced [here](/TODO).